Ganyu0928/FP3_NSDUH_AdolescentCannabis/README.md

-# FP3_NSDUH_AdolescentCannabis
+# NSDUH_AdolescentCannabis
-FP3 project analyzing perceived risk and marijuana use among adolescents using 2023 NSDUH data.
+This project analyzing perceived risk and marijuana use among adolescents using 2023 NSDUH data.

-# FP3_NSDUH_AdolescentCannabis
+# NSDUH_AdolescentCannabis
 This project analyzes the association between **perceived risk of marijuana use** and **past 30-day marijuana use** among U.S. adolescents (ages 12–17) using the 2023 **National Survey on Drug Use and Health (NSDUH)** dataset.

 ## Background